Skip to Content

 Once the bankruptcy plan is completed, these debts will be discharged.

-Your bankruptcy attorney can often propose a plan that provides for no payments to non-priority unsecured creditors.
+Your Chapter 13 bankruptcy attorney in San Jose can often propose a plan that provides for no payments to non-priority unsecured creditors.
 This type of bankruptcy plan is often called a "zero-percent plan."
 Your attorney can use the Chapter 13 plan to pay certain debts otherwise not discharged in bankruptcy.
 For example, certain taxes that are not dischargeable can be paid back without interest or penalties in a Chapter 13 plan.

 What Are My Monthly Payments in a Chapter 13 Plan?

 Multiple, sometimes complex, legal issues determine the exact amount of the monthly payments in a Chapter 13 bankruptcy.
-An experienced bankruptcy attorney will perform a careful analysis to carefully determine the lowest amount the debtor would have to pay.
+An experienced Chapter 13 bankruptcy lawyer will perform a careful analysis to determine the lowest amount the debtor would have to pay.

-- Assets: Debtors that have more assets may have to propose higher monthly payment plans.
+• Assets: Debtors who have more assets may have to propose higher monthly payment plans.

-- Bankruptcy Location: Different courts and trustees have different requirements.
-A skilled attorney will have a better chance of successfully confirming a Chapter 13 plan that pays zero to non-priority unsecured creditors.
+• Bankruptcy Location: Different courts and trustees have different requirements.
+A skilled Chapter 13 bankruptcy lawyer will have a better chance of successfully confirming a Chapter 13 plan that pays zero to non-priority unsecured creditors.

 Contact The Fuller Law Firm, PC, today to schedule a meeting with our Chapter 13 bankruptcy lawyer in San Jose!